ibm-build-lab/wxd-file-ingestion-utilities/python/README.md

 ```
 ## Create a destination index if it doesn't exist
 ```
-Run the following in the Elastisearch `Dev Tools` console:
+Run the following in the Elastisearch `Dev Tools` console, adjust to match your JSON document format:

-PUT /juniper_knowledge_base_dest
+PUT /knowledge_base_dest
 {
   "mappings": {
     "properties": {